-Ruth: a young foreign widow without family or prospects who became the great- grandmother of King David and the ancestor of Jesus.
+- Ruth, a young foreign widow without family or prospects who became great- grandmother of King David and ancestor of Jesus.

-Boaz, the wealthy Israelite who married Ruth and became the father of Obed.
+- Boaz, the wealthy Israelite who married Ruth and became father of Obed.

-The women of Bethlehem played an important part in the story of Ruth and Naomi.
+- The women of Bethlehem were important in the story of Ruth and Naomi.